MicrosoftDocs/winrt-related/winrt-related-src/midl-3/intro.md

 MIDL 3.0's value types are further divided into simple types, enum types, struct types, and nullable types.

-MIDL 3.0's reference types are further divided into class types, interface types, array types, and delegate types.
+MIDL 3.0's reference types are further divided into class types, interface types, and delegate types.

 Here's an overview of MIDL 3.0's type system.